-Before you list your first item, here are 9 Facebook Marketplace tips you should read to give you a seller’s advantage.
+It’s important to understand how to sell on Facebook Marketplace before you start to list your first item.
+Here are 9 Facebook Marketplace tips you should read to give you a seller’s advantage.
 Not every buyer has your best interest at heart.

 Be Prepared For People To Bargain With You

 No matter how low you think you are pricing your item, someone will want to pay less.
 You need to know this right now.
 That is the nature of the beast!
 So, be prepared to play hardball with everyone who wants to purchase your goods on Facebook Marketplace.